Women in Agriculture Project

 *During another interview, soon after my conversation with Bessie, I learned that many women in the Hood River Valley, even women from Bessie’s mother’s generation, played the dual mother-farmer role, as well as the role of housekeeper, organizer, etc., etc. Likely, Bessie was accustomed to women who took on the mother-farmer role, but this dual-role was not common in her family, and thus, was not habitual to her.
 Of course, this introduces an entire other conversation, still relevant today, about “super-women” and the expectation that women do literally all the things, and how only mothers are made to feel guilty when they don’t parent full-time and work full-time and cook healthy meals and run marathons and organize the PTA and do all the things, but that is a whole 5,000 other blog posts!

-2 replies on “There is No Experience”
+2 thoughts on “There is No Experience”

-Strange, if she’s 95 years old then she was around 20 in 1942.
+1. Strange, if she’s 95 years old then she was around 20 in 1942.
 Even if she wasn’t interned, her parents probably were.
 Maybe she just didn’t feel like talking about it.

-Right!
+1. Right!
 I assume her parents must have been interned.
 I got the feeling she just didn’t want to talk about any negatives, and wanted to focus more on the everyday farming experience.
 Maybe I need to work on my prying skills!

 Comments are closed.